dhigley6/nonlinear-xmcd/README.md

 # nonlinear-xmcd
-Data analysis and data for manuscript titled "Femtosecond X-ray induced changes of the electronic and magnetic response of solids from electron redistribution" by D. J. Higley and others.
+Data analysis code and data for manuscript titled "Femtosecond X-ray induced changes of the electronic and magnetic response of solids from electron redistribution" by D. J. Higley and others.
 This analysis was tested with python 3.6.5.

+The data analysis performed by the notebooks in this repository uses 'preprocessed' versions of the data recorded at LCLS.
+These 'preprocessed' data files save only the important quantities for each X-ray shot.
+Thus, the 'preprocessed' data files are much smaller than the raw data files.
+The 'preprocessed' data files are in the /data/preprocessed directory.

 ## Installation